Using a mini-HPC cluster to test batch jobs

 The provision script works through the following steps:

-1. Import the apt, systemd, and run utilities for interfacing with the APT package manager and systemd on the instance, and executing shell commands respectively.
+utilities for interfacing with the APT package manager and systemd on the instance, and executing shell commands respectively. - Define a preseed file that will be used by

-3. Define a ldif (LDAP Data Interchange Format) file that will be used to create our test user and group.
+to configure the slapd service on the instance. - Define a ldif (LDAP Data Interchange Format) file that will be used to create our test user and group.

-4. Update APT cache and install slapd, ldap-utils, and debconf-utils.
+- Update APT cache and install

-6. Restart slapd so that new configurations will be set.
+and add test user and group to the LDAP server. - Restart slapd so that new configurations will be set.

 Use cleantest archon to create ldap-0

-Now that we have our provision script ldap_provision_script.py written, use the following block of code to add the instance ldap-0 to our LXD test environment provider:
+Now that we have our provision script ldap_provision_script.py written, use the following block of code

-The provision script will be injected into ldap-0 and executed after the instance becomes active.
+The provision script will be injected into ldap-0

 Setting up the shared filesystem